Read Before You Sign

-- Know the rules about pets, if you will be bringing one.
+- Know the rules about pets, if you are allowed to have them.

 Don't Do the Following Before Leasing

-- Assume you will be able to get out of your lease if you plan to stay less than the lease term.
+- Assume you will be able to get out of your lease early, sublease or change roommates.

-- Sign a lease with an automatic renewal clause if this would not apply to your situation.
+- Sign a lease with an automatic renewal clause if this would not apply to you.

-- Sign a lease that gives the landlord unlimited access without giving notification, an exception to this rule would be "in cases of emergency."
+- Sign a lease that gives the landlord unlimited access without giving notification.
+The exception would be in cases of emergency.